DWRK: 2009–present: Easy Rock

 On October 26, 2008, the original WRocK transferred its operations online.
 Despite the move, MBC opted to retain the branding for the meantime.
 This was MBC's first venture into class upscale market.
 In December 2008, after a few weeks of automation, the station introduced a new set of DJs.

 On May 18, 2009, DWRK rebranded as Easy Rock, ending almost 21 years of broadcasting under the WRocK brand to reflect the change.
 Most of its programming was similar to the one of WRock.

 On October 2, 2019, the main studios of 96.3 Easy Rock at the MBC Building, CCP Complex in Pasay, along with its sister MBC Manila radio stations, were affected by a major fire that originated in the nearby Star City theme park.
 In interim, Easy Rock broadcast from its backup studio in BSA Twin Towers in Mandaluyong, where its transmitter is located.

 On November 15, 2021, after a two-year hiatus, the MBC stations returned to the newly renovated MBC Building inside the Star City complex, which was still under rehabilitation and reconstruction.
 At the same day, MBC relaunched its new corporate slogan, Sama-Sama Tayo, Pilipino! (lit.
-We are all Filipinos!) along with the new logos of all MBC radio stations.
+We are all together, Filipinos!) along with the new logos of all MBC radio stations.

 Theme music

+WRocK

-From 1988 until May 17, 2009, the jingles were resings from 93.7 K-Lite's jingle package from TM Studios.
-It also had versions recorded by various local artists, including Sharon Cuneta, Regine Velasquez, Martin Nievera, The CompanY, Kuh Ledesma, Lea Salonga, Bituin Escalante etc. as part of its "Why does this singer have lite rock on his/her radio?" campaign.
+From 1988 until May 17, 2009, the jingles were resings from K-Lite 93.7's jingle package from Century 21 Programming (now TM Studios).
+It also had versions recorded by various local artists, including Sharon Cuneta, Regine Velasquez, Martin Nievera, The CompanY, Kuh Ledesma, Lea Salonga, Bituin Escalante, Christian Bautista, Jose Mari Chan, South Border, Nina, Agot Isidro etc. as part of its "Why does this singer have lite rock on his/her radio?" campaign.
 Since 2010, it has been exclusively heard on the surviving WRocK station, DYRK in Cebu.

+Easy Rock

 On May 18, 2009, along with the rebrand, it used the Delilah jingle package from ReelWorld, since it ironically has the same tune as that of K-Lite's.
 Acapella versions of their jingles were used during their Monday program Remember Someone Today from October 2012 to February 2020.

 On December 3, 2021, a few weeks after relaunching its logo, its jingle package was also revamped after 12 years, this time using the Easy Radio jingle package from ReelWorld while keeping the iconic melody of the station.
-(ReelWorld also produced jingles for its sister stations Love Radio and Yes The Best.)
+ReelWorld also produced jingles for its sister stations Love Radio and Yes FM.